riklomas/quicksearch/README.markdown

 	Function that will add styles to matched elements
 *	#### hide
 	Function that will add styles to unmatched elements
+*	#### prepareQuery
+	Function that transforms text from input_selector into query used by `test` function
+*	#### test
+	Function that tells if a given item should be hidden It takes 3 arguments:
+	- query prepared by `prepareQuery`
+	- stripped text from `selector`
+	- element to be potentially hidden

 For example: